Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 A Short History of Taiwanese Tea

-Taiwan actually has an indigeous tea that early settlers found growing in the mountains and being used by the aboriginals.
+Taiwan actually has an indigenous tea that early settlers found growing in the mountains and being used by the aboriginals.
 Some believe that it may be a tea variety of its own, Camellia formosensis.

 Camellia sinensis (Chinese tea) was first brought over to Taiwan in the 19th century from Fujian province in China, where the famous Wuyi tea region is located.
 Many of Wuyi’s teas are known as yancha (rock tea or 岩茶) after the distinctive rocky terroir they are grown in).
-Oolong tea was fround to grow particularly well in Taiwan after it was planted in the Lugu area of Nantou and in northern Taiwan.
+Oolong tea was found to grow particularly well in Taiwan after it was planted in the Lugu area of Nantou and in northern Taiwan.

 Following the First Opium War and Treaty of Tianjin, Taiwan was forced to open its ports to trade with the West.
 Tea became a major export, and around the time the capital of Taiwan was moved to the north, a thriving riverside port called Dadaocheng developed around the tea trade.
 The neighborhood remains one of the best places to experience Taiwan’s tea culture.
 See more details in my walking guide to Dadaocheng neighborhood and see some of Dadaocheng’s incredible temples in my guide to the best temples in Taipei.

 After Taiwan became a Japanese colony in 1895, the Japanese shifted from oolong to black tea production in Taiwan to compete with the British.
 They planted Camellia assamica (Indian tea) in the Sun Moon Lake area (see my complete article on Sun Moon Lake’s incredible black teas).

 The Japanese also established the Tea Research and Extension Station in 1903, which sought to develop new cultivars and improve or perfect existing ones.
-To this day, the instition has developed 22 or more new cultivars, some of which are internationally sought and even grown in other countries, such as Thailand.
-Since more details in my guide to tea in Thailand.
+To this day, the institution has developed 22 or more new cultivars, some of which are internationally sought and even grown in other countries, such as Thailand.
+See more details on that in my guide to tea in Thailand.